Axel93183/P14_hrnet_react-modal-plugin/README.md

 # react-modal-plugin-hrnet-agmx

-A React plugin for displaying modals with a fade effect.
+A React plugin for displaying modals with a fade effect and customizable styles.

 ## Installation